TRIHALOMETHANES (THMs) – THE HEALTH RISKS & REMOVAL

 To remove THMs from your water supply in your home or business, the installation of a tank of activated carbon is the most effective and practical approach.
 The carbon is able to essentially trap the THMs until reaching maximum absorption.
 The carbon media inside the tank should be exchanged at regular intervals established by you and your water treatment professional.

-REMOVING CHLORAMINE FROM WATER
+HOW TO REMOVE CHLORAMINE FROM WATER

 Because the chloramine conversion reaction is catalytic in nature, activated carbons that exhibit enhanced catalytic activity are more efficient.
 The chloramine removal efficiencies of catalytic carbons cut required contact time, extend bed life and enable the use of smaller equipment.
 These advantages translate into cost savings for the end user without the sacrifice of the carbon’s capabilities.
 NDMA has been shown to degrade relatively quickly when exposed to ultraviolet light.